Last Updated: 11/3/22

 inside.
 This photo is from 1/8/09:

 Homer died on 2/14/09.
 My niece and I will miss him.
 She always would ask, "Where's Homer?" or say "I see Homer!" with such zest.

 I impulsively bought another betta for my 20 gallon tank on 6/19/09.
 This time, I got a female.
 She was powder blue.
 I named her Pretty because she was.

 Pretty - two adult panda cories are in the photo; you can see how small Pretty is.

 Pretty has done well but already a problem has appeared.
 Sometime in early September of 2009, she started to develop a small growth, cyst, or infected tumor on her right gill plate.
 I hope it does not get any larger.

 I was saddened to find Pretty dead on 10/31/09.
 I did not think she would die so soon and suddenly.
 I will not get another betta anytime soon.

 I got a new betta on 3/9/12 for the 20 gallon tank.
-I wanted him to be strong so his name is Rambo.
-He is a double tail male betta.
-He is still small with a dark body and white fins.
-He is having fun exploring after a life of tiny containers.
+I wanted him to be strong so his name was Rambo.
+He was a double tail male betta.
+He was still small with a dark body and white fins.
+He had fun exploring after a life of tiny containers.